 Out: arc-Antoine Fortune (Wigan, free); Zoltan Gera (released); Gonzalo Jara (Nottingham Forest, free); Jerome Thomas (Crystal Palace, free); Scott Allan (Birmingham, loan)

 Anelka is an intriguing signing: he has 123 Premier League goals to his name but returns to England at 34 following a spell in China.
 West Brom had a fine season under Steve Clarke last season and the further additions of PSG defender Diego Lugano and Udinese striker Matej Vydra bode well for the coming campaign.

 In: Andy Carroll (Liverpool, £15m); Stewart Downing (Liverpool, undisclosed); Adrian (Real Betis, free); Razvan Rat (Shakhtar Donetsk, free); Danny Whitehead (Stockport, undisclosed)

 Out: Carlton Cole (released); Gary O'Neil (released); Rob Hall (Bolton, tribunal)

-Capturing Andy Carroll for £15m looks an astute piece of business from Sam Allardyce given it is rare for West Ham to sign active England internationals, and Stewart Downing joined for a cut-price £6m to reunite two former Liverpool team-mates.
+Capturing Andy Carroll for £15m looks an astute piece of business from Sam Allardyce given it is rare for West Ham to sign active England internationals, and Stewart Downing joined this week for a cut-price £6m to reunite two former Liverpool team-mates.
 If Carroll stays injury-free then he should score plenty of goals for the London side.
 Razvan Rat has plenty of experience but the Hammers will be hoping to do some more business before the summer is out.